soloproyectos-ts/transformer/README.md

 # SVG Transformer

-A plugin to scale, resize or rotate SVG elements.
+A plugin to move, resize or rotate SVG elements.